Skip to content

 Architecture Diagram

-The hot path for file/fold-lines with all optimizations:
+The hot path for file/fold-lines with the current callback architecture (tree-walker):

 file/fold-lines